nightwatchjs/nightwatch-docs/gettingstarted/overview/overview.md

 ![Selenium Server Operation][image-2]

 Nightwatch is sometimes incorrectly described as a "Selenium binding" library.
-While it's true that Nightwatch can be (and is often) used together with the [Selenium Server][18] it's important to remember that Nightwatch is a complete testing solution which contains a built-in CLI test runner, an extendible command and assertion library, and support for page object model.
+While it's true that Nightwatch can be (and is often) used together with the [Selenium Server][18] it's important to remember that Nightwatch is a complete testing solution which contains a built-in CLI test runner, an extendable command and assertion library, and support for page object model.

 [1]:	https://nodejs.org/